petterh/textedit/docs/Introduction.md

 ## Who Should Read This Book?

-If you are a programmer with some knowledge of {"C++"} and some Windows experience, this book is for you.
-If you don’t know what a {"C++"} class is, or if you have never heard of **WinMain** or window functions, you should read some introductory material first.
+If you are a programmer with some knowledge of C++ and some Windows experience, this book is for you.
+If you don’t know what a C++ class is, or if you have never heard of **WinMain** or window functions, you should read some introductory material first.
 This book doesn't cover the basics.

 It does, however, cover many aspects of application design, target platform and implementation language selection, usability issues and a myriad implementation details, including error handling and recovery, installation, internationalization and registry handling.
 Along the way, I touch upon enough programming issues to make this book interesting for programmers at many levels of experience.
 Both neophytes and experienced Windows programmers will find things of interest here.